viper-adnan/Warez/Extensions & Scripts.md

 ## ZippyShare automation
-- [Zippyshare.sh](https://anonym.to/?hhttps://github.com/myspaghetti/zippyshare) - Bash script for batch downloading files from Zippyshare.
+- [Zippyshare.sh](https://anonym.to/?https://github.com/myspaghetti/zippyshare) - Bash script for batch downloading files from Zippyshare.

 **[`^        back to top        ^`](#)**

+### Discord History
+-[cache-monkey](https://anonym.to/?https://github.com/jamiepine/cache-monkey) - Cachemonkey, for viewing images stored in the discord cache, works for recovering images that were loaded by the discord client but were deleted.
+It also was a feature to purge the cache too